2024-25 Catalog

 Non-Degree Options

-The non-degree options are designed for those individuals interested in taking a few courses in the College but not interested in pursuing a graduate degree.
-For information on the non-degree program, contact Shannon Weber at 610-758-5557 or email coe-admissions@lehigh.edu.
+Non-degree options are designed for those individuals interested in taking courses in the College but not interested in pursuing a graduate degree.
+For information on the non-degree program, email coe-admissions@lehigh.edu.
 There are two non-degree options as well:

 1. Regular non-degree and